 “But, I recognised you, you didn’t recognise me.
 I could tell by the look on your face.
 You looked shocked.
 Do I look that bad old son?”

-I said nothing, head down, just picked at my food.
+I said nothing, kept my head down, just picked at my food.
 He took a chip from his plate and with a glint in his eyes said…

 “I don’t know what to say.
-Yes I know what it is!
-I guessed it was AIDS too when I saw you.
+Yes, I know what it is!
+I guessed it was AIDS when I saw you.
 How are you doing?”

 “Yes.
 It’s must be tough I imagine” I answered sheepishly, not wanting another outburst.

-“I know that” I said and ate a chip, sliding back the plate.
+“I know that,” I said…and ate a chip, sliding the plate back.
 He raised his eye brows.

-He died several weeks after our lunch date.
-After his funeral I discovered that once he found out he had HIV he successfully secured a lot credit with various banks, not telling any of them he was HIV positive of course.
+He died a couple of weeks after our lunch date.
+After his funeral I discovered that once he found out he had HIV he successfully secured credit with various banks, not telling any of them he was HIV positive of course!
 It was on a line of credit that he had travelled to Europe.
 He never intended to pay the money back to the banks, and of course he didn’t.
 Why should he?

 Some years later the Australian AIDS Quilt was touring the country.
-The quilt is made up of the names of everyone who lost the fight against AIDS in those dark years, name after name sewn into fabric by friends, lovers and family members… stitches of love and sorry.
-I clearly remember standing by the quilt looking at hundreds of names, people of all races, young and old, that had passed away in the epidemic.
+The quilt is made up of the names of men and women who lost the fight against AIDS in those dark years, name after name sewn into fabric by friends, lovers and family members.
+Stitches of love, sorrow and pain.
+I remember standing by the quilt looking at the names of people of all races, young and old, that had passed away in the epidemic.
 AIDS does not discriminate, it doesn’t care if you’re gay or straight either, married or de facto.
-Thinking back going to a funeral a week was a common occurrence in the late 80’s, you were friends with someone, then you were at their funeral.
-For a while world didn’t care, it was a gay disease, why rush to find a cure.
-Rock Hudson, a high profile celebrity, dying of AIDS changed that.
-Eventually I found my friend’s name sewn in the quilt.
-I never forgot our lunch or his anger.
-How could I?
-Only people who lived through the AIDS epidemic will know exactly what I’m talking about when I say – We Are The Lucky Ones.
-Over time, I wrote a play based on my friend’s luminous personality, about friendship, about AIDS, about letting go.
-It’s called Dark Victory.
-So, let this then my friend, let this be our victory against the dark.
-Hugs xxx
+Thinking back, going to a funeral a week was a common occurrence in the late 80’s, you were friends with someone, then you were standing at their funeral.

 The Australian AIDS Memorial Quilt Project – began in 1988 and provided a focus for the expression of community grief as the AIDS epidemic grew and was part of a worldwide movement to promote compassion, education and understanding about AIDS and its human toll.
 The Powerhouse Museum in Sydney received the quilt in 2007.

-Dark Victory by Noel Anderson is a finalist in the Playtime Writing Competition and part of the Midsumma Festival 2016.
-An extract of the script will be performed on 21st January at Gasworks Theatre and Arts Park along with several other new works.
-Tickets only $10 – Starting time 7pm.
-Note: Midsumma Launch Party before hand from 5.30pm (sausage sizzle & Drinks)
+Note: Dark Victory by Noel Anderson was a finalist in the Playtime Writing Competition, Midsumma Festival 2016.
+An extract of the script was performed on 21st January at Gasworks Theatre and Arts Park.